top of page

 Give Them the Story

-Executives do not want to sift through detailed spreadsheets or reconcile competing versions of a plan.
-They want the story: what changed, why it changed, and what decisions need to be made next.
-When planning is presented through that lens, leaders lean in instead of stepping back.
+Executives do not want to reconcile spreadsheets or interpret conflicting versions of a plan.
+They want to understand what changed, why it matters, and what decision needs to be made next.
+Without that clarity, even accurate plans get ignored.

 Give Them Transparency